 The number of individuals in the U.S. affected by low vision is expected to grow to five million by 2030 and nine million by 2050.
 While these numbers may reflect an aging population—with degenerative diseases like glaucoma, diabetic retinopathy and macular degeneration being major contributors—low vision also impacts a significant number of children and teens.

-After experiencing growing demand for low vision services, the Vanderbilt Eye Institute established a dedicated clinic last fall.
+After experiencing growing demand for low vision services, the Vanderbilt Eye Institute established a dedicated clinic in fall of 2018.
 “There was an outstanding need within the community for a comprehensive, multidisciplinary service like this,” said Josh Robinson, O.D., instructor in the Department of Ophthalmology and Visual Sciences and director of the new clinic at Vanderbilt University Medical Center.

 Patients at the clinic are provided with a personalized low vision rehabilitation plan that can include custom lenses or adaptive technology.
 Occupational therapists come to the clinic one day a week to work with patients individually.
 The plan may also include social work and counseling referrals, as well as specialists trained in orientation and mobility and vocational rehabilitation.